sashatanase/Resume/advertising_experience.md

 - Responsible for digital art direction, creative concepts, execution and creative retouching for digital advertising campaigns and also ATL & BTL campaigns.

-- Woked on brands like - Coca Cola and Heinelen.
+- Woked on brands like - Coca Cola and Heineken.